RishabSwift/Falcon/README.md

 # Installation
 Falcon is available on the <a href="https://chrome.google.com/webstore/detail/falcon/cgmgdjmahmpdflojkflmlockjeagenmf">Chrome Web Store</a> for easy install.

-Before you can install it manually, ensure you have <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm">node.js and NPM</a> installed.
-Once you've got it, you're ready to begin!

-1. Clone or download this project as a Zip file, and extract it
+1. Go to the <a href="https://github.com/RishabSwift/Falcon/releases">releases page</a> and download the latest version, and extract it
-2. In the base directory, run `npm run dev`.
-You should see a new folder called `dist` with a folder called `chrome` inside it
 2. Go to `chrome://extensions` and toggle on `Developer Mode` on the top right
 3. On the same page, you should now see three new buttons.
-Click on the `Load unpacked` button and select the `dist/chrome` directory
+Click on the `Load unpacked` button and select `dist/chrome` from the extracted directory
 4. That's it!
 Falcon is now running!

 If there are any updates, then you will need to reinstall it manually.
 However, once it's available on the Chrome store, updating Falcon is just like updating any other Chrome extensions.